Care and Maintenance

 Brushed (lighter coloured face).

-- Must be used for decks under roof/cover **
+- Must be used for decks fully or partially under roof/cover **

 - A more uniform appeal when under cover